ArjanCodes/examples/func_takeaways/README.md

 # Takeaway 2: Functions are first-class citizens

 The second takeaway from functional programming is that functions are first-class citizens.
 They're not just groups of statements with input arguments and a return value.
-They are things that you can compose, deconstruct, pass to other functions, and return as a value from a function.
-If a function receives another function as an argument, or it returns a function as a result, it's called a higher-order function.
+They are things that you can compose, deconstruct, pass to other functions, and return as a value from another function.
+If a function receives a function as an argument, or it returns a function as a result, it's called a higher-order function.

-(modify func_v1 to func_v2 to illustrate higher order functions)
+(modify func_v1 to func_v2 to illustrate higher order functions) (make sure to mention strategy pattern)

 Another concept from functional programming is partial function application.
 A partial function application means that you create a new function that is based on another function, but with some of the arguments already applied.